 Signing up for Securly’s Parent Portal allows you to give your school’s parents control over their child’s off-site settings, and actively engage in their child’s development as a digital citizen.

-There are four types of control levels that a school IT admin can assign to parents of his school.
+There are four types of control levels that a school IT admin can assign to the parents of his school.
 Each control level allows you to give parents control over the child’s off-site settings that suit your school policies and requirements.

 1. No Control: This is the default option.
-As the same suggests if you choose to go with this option, the parent will have zero control over their child’s off-site settings.
+The same suggests that if you choose to go with this option, the parent will have zero control over their child’s off-site settings.
 Irrespective of whether the child uses the device on campus or at home, the settings determined by you will apply.
 In this case, the parent will not see the ‘Settings’ tab on his parent portal UI.

-It is recommended to use this control level carefully and with a complete understanding of the fact that the parent can provide access to their child to categories, settings and websites that the school looks down on.
+It is recommended to use this control level carefully and with a complete understanding of the fact that the parent can provide access to their child to categories, settings, and websites that the school looks down on.
 These settings will be available to the child not only at home but any other location off-campus such as cafes etc.

 4. Custom: With this option, you are in complete control and can customize what parents can and cannot do with their child’s off-campus settings.
 Depending upon your school policies and requirements, you can lock or unlock access to certain categories and settings.
 Parents would not be able to edit any of the locked categories and settings – the policy determined by you would apply in those cases.
 They will appear grayed out to the parent.
-For the unlocked ones, parents would have free reign.
+For the unlocked ones, parents will have free reign.

 2. All control levels (except No Control) become available to the parent only after he clicks ‘Manage my settings’ upon logging in to the Parent Portal.
 If the parent does not click ‘Manage my settings’ he would not be able to manage his child’s settings.